ST10029788/PROG7312_MunicipalServicesApp/README.md

 1. [Introduction](#introduction)
 2. [Features](#features)
+   - 2.1 Report Issues Page
+   - 2.2 Local Events and Announcements (Future Feature)
+   - 2.3 Service Request Status (Future Feature)
 3. [Installation](#installation)
+   - 3.1 Prerequisites
+   - 3.2 Step-by-Step Installation Instructions
 4. [Usage](#usage)
+   - 4.1 Main Menu Overview
+   - 4.2 Reporting an Issue
+   - 4.3 Engagement Features
+   - 4.4 Navigation
 ## Introduction
 The Municipal Services Application is a C# .NET Framework software designed to enhance municipal service delivery in South Africa.
 This application allows residents to report issues, access local events and announcements, and track service requests.
 This document provides detailed instructions on how to compile, run, and use the application.
+This guide will help you set up and use the app, even if you're new to computers.

 ## Features
 ### Part 1: Report Issues Page
 **Main Menu:**

-Report Issues: This option allows users to report municipal issues.

-Local Events and Announcements: Placeholder option for future implementation.

-Service Request Status: Placeholder option for future implementation.
+- **Main Menu Options:**
+  - **Report Issues:** Report problems like broken streetlights or potholes.
+  - **Local Events and Announcements:** Future feature for community news and events.
+  - **Service Request Status:** Future feature to check the status of your reports.

 **Report Issues Page:**